trevordilley/edict/packages/core/README.md

 > entry "bob" above is internally stored as
 > ["bob", "name", "Bob Johnson"], ["bob", "email", "bob@hotmail.com"], etc.
 > This enables maximum flexibility for rule definition and engine implementation.
-> However a design goal of Edict is to expose an idiomatic javascript API
+> However a design goal of `edict` is to expose an idiomatic javascript API
 > to keep usage ergonomic.

 ### Queries